armory/docs/content/en/cd-as-a-service/setup/canary.md

    - The interval for each run of the query is 10 seconds.
    - The number of runs of the query is 3.
-   - Rolling a deployment back or forward is done manually through the Armory Deployments Status UI.
+   - Rolling a deployment back or forward is done manually using the Deployments UI.
    - It uses the query `containerCPUSeconds`.

    The strategy then deploys the app to 75% of the cluster and then performs a canary analysis.
 After the roll forward is approved, Armory CD-as-a-Service deploys the app to 100% of the cluster.